awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

    make menuconfig
    ```

-   In the Espressif IoT Development Framework Configuration menu, navigate to **Serial flasher config**, and then to **Default serial port** to configure the serial port\.
+   In the Espressif IoT Development Framework Configuration menu, navigate to **Serial flasher config**\.

+   To confirm a selection in the menu, choose **Select**\.
+To save a configuration, choose **Save**\.
+To exit the Espressif IoT Development Framework Configuration menu, choose **Exit**\.

+   Choose **Default serial port** to configure the serial port\.
+The serial port you configure here is used to write the demo application to your board\.
 On Windows, serial ports have names like `COM1`\.
 On macOS, they start with `/dev/cu`\.
 On Linux, they start with `/dev/tty`\.

-   The serial port you configure here is used to write the demo application to your board\.
+   Choose **Default baud rate** to change the default baud rate to use while communicating with your board\.
+Increasing the baud rate can reduce the time required to flash your board\.
 Depending on your hardware, you can increase the default baud rate up to 921600\.
-This can reduce the time required to flash your board\.
-To increase the baud rate, choose **Serial flash config**, and then choose **Default baud rate**\.

-   To confirm your selection, choose ENTER\.
-To save the configuration, choose **Save** and then choose **Exit**\.

 To build and flash firmware \(including boot loader and partition table\) and monitor serial console output, open a command prompt\.
 Navigate to `<BASE_FOLDER>\demos\espressif\esp32_devkitc_esp_wrover_kit/make` and run the following command: